HeldLab/ProteoSushi/README.md

 Following this is the **Options** section with some settings that can be added or ignored based on your analysis.

-First, if using MaxQuant, a localization threshold can be set as a number between 0 and 1.
-Any PTM sites with a localization probability below that threshold will not be rolled up.
+First, if using MaxQuant, a **localization threshold** can be set as a number between 0 and 1.
+In the maxquant *evidence.txt* file, the localization probability is in the columns "*PTM* Probabilities".
+The localization probability indicates the likelihood that the PTM referenced in the header is at the indicated site.
+Any PTM sites with a localization probability below the provided threshold will not be rolled up.
 If this is not provided, ProteoSushi will use the localization determination by MaxQuant.

-Second, choose whether to use a prioritized gene list.
+Second, choose whether to use a prioritized **gene list**.
 If so, choose the file to be used.
 These genes will be used if there is a tie of annotation score between multiple matches for a PTM site of a peptide.
 If one of the PTM sites is part of a gene from this list, it will be chosen.
+This may be helpful if the user is specifically interested in proteins from a specific organelle or pathway.

-Third, choose whether to use the quantitation values.
+Third, choose whether to use the **quantitation values**.
 You will need to specify whether to sum or average values that will be combined.
 **The columns used for quantitation must have "intensity" or "intensities" in the header.**

-Fourth, choose whether ProteoSushi should annotated the rolled-up sites using data from Uniprot
+Fourth, choose whether ProteoSushi should **annotated** the rolled-up sites using data from Uniprot

-Fifth, if using Mascot or Maxquant, you can optionally specify an FDR threshold between 0 and 1
+Fifth, if using Mascot or Maxquant, you can optionally specify a **False Discovery Rate (FDR) threshold** between 0 and 1.
+In Maxquant, this is taken from the "PEP" column and in Mascot, this is taken from the "pep_expect" column.
+More specifically, the PEP column in maxquant means Posterior Error Probability and is the likelihood that the peptide is wrongly assigned when using a target decoy database.
+The pep_expect column in Mascot is the [Expectation value of the protein match (PMF only)](https://www.matrixscience.com/help/csv_headers.html).

-Once all of the necessary options are included, click on the **“Rollup!”** button to start the analysis.
+Once all of the necessary options are included, click on the **Rollup!** button to start the analysis.

 ## Results